Interested in learning more?

 - Advance your skills through workshops on scientific communications, graduate school, research, and more

 Questions?
-Please contact Co-Director and Program Manager Manuella Oliveira Yassa at email@example.com
+Please contact program director Manuella Oliveira Yassa at email@example.com

 Participants in the Irvine Interdisciplinary Internship in Neuroscience program are supported by a team of faculty, staff and trainees who work together to ensure the success of the program.